Non-small-cell lung cancer: EGFR mutations

-Roughly 10–35% of people who have NSCLC will have drug-sensitizing mutations of the EGFR.
+Roughly 10–35% of people who have non-small-cell lung cancer will have drug-sensitizing mutations of the EGFR.
 The distribution of these mutations is race-dependent, with one study estimating that 10% of Caucasians, but 50% of Asians, will be found to have such tumor markers.
 Many different EGFR mutations have been discovered, but certain aberrations result in hyperactive forms of the protein.
 People with these mutations are more likely to have adenocarcinoma histology and be nonsmokers or light smokers.
 These people are sensitized to certain medications that block the EGFR protein known as tyrosine kinase inhibitors specifically, erlotinib, gefitinib, afatinib, or osimertinib.

 Reliable identification of mutations in lung cancer needs careful consideration due to the variable sensitivity of diagnostic techniques.

+Amivantamab (Rybrevant) was approved for medical use in the United States in May 2021.

-Lazertinib was approved for medical use in the United States in August 2024.
+Lazertinib (Lazcluze) was approved for medical use in the United States in August 2024.

+Amivantamab/hyaluronidase (Rybrevant Faspro) was approved for medical use in the United States in December 2025.

+Ivonescimab was accepted for a Biologics License Application (BLA) in combination with chemotherapy in the United States in January 2026.

 ALK gene rearrangements

-Up to 7% of NSCLC patients have EML4-ALK translocations or mutations in the ROS1 gene; these patients may benefit from ALK inhibitors, which are now approved for this subset of patients.
+Up to 7% of non-small-cell lung cancer patients have EML4-ALK translocations or mutations in the ROS1 gene; these patients may benefit from ALK inhibitors, which are now approved for this subset of patients.
 Crizotinib, which gained FDA approval in August 2011, is an inhibitor of several kinases, specifically ALK, ROS1, and MET.
 Crizotinib has been shown in clinical studies to have response rates around 60% if patients are shown to have ALK-positive disease.
 Several studies have also shown that ALK mutations and EGFR activating mutations are typically mutually exclusive.
 Thus, patients who fail crizotinib are not recommended to be switched to an EGFR-targeted drug such as erlotinib.